larpchronicles/rules/rules-topics/999_changelog.md

 * Command: Stun is now Level 8
 * Petrify removed.
 * Plant Spike updated.
 10 Normal, may be held until Rest.
+* Fixed Dull Pain level to 6.
+* Added damage to Destroy Undead incant.
+* Removed Blood Sacrifice.
+BLEED no longer an effect.

 ### Production
 * Flechette Projectile removed (No More Bleeds)